 Additionally, individual users who activate the notification receive an email alert.
 Any user in the organization, regardless of administrative privileges, can sign up to receive change notifications for a dashboard.

-Change events for dashboards with notifications enabled are seen in the event stream by searching:
+Change events for dashboards with notifications enabled are seen in the event explorer by searching:

 To limit the search to a specific dashboard, include the dashboard’s name in the search.